 Because of data dependencies in queries with several nested joins (e.g., queries 9 or 21), the I/O accesses were not purely sequential.
 Instead, they contained several interleaved data and index scans.
 Even when executing such queries one at a time, these interleaved sequential accesses in effect interfered with each other and caused additional seek and rotational delays.
-Lachesis mitigated this adverse effect, resulting in significant performance improvements.
+With Lachesis, this adverse effect was mitigated, resulting in large performance improvements.
+These improvements are similar to the results with compound workloads presented below.